 Thinking of cycling to work, to school or for leisure?

-The council is developing a new cycle map and cycling strategy for Basingstoke.
+The council has developed a new cycling strategy for Basingstoke.
 For more information and details of how to be involved see the cycling strategy page.

 The current Basingstoke Cycle Network Map showing cycle routes and parking is available for download below.
 As we are developing a new cycle map, we no longer have any paper copies of the current map.